Sinistralis-DOS2-Mods/StatLib/README.md

-Skill Generator for Divinity Original Sin 2
+StatLib for Divinity Original Sin 2
 =======
-The Skill Generator is meant as a tool to help generate permutations of an ability.
+StatLib is meant as a tool to help generate permutations of an ability.
 Divinity's engine does not allow for dynamic attributes on skill data.
 This means you cannot have stats like -Cooldown, +AP, +Range, etc. What you can do, is have many permutations of an ability, and on spell cast of a "Root" skill, cancel it and cast the permutation instead.
 This leads to having to manage an exponential number of skills, which is what this project is meant to solve.
 It will generate all permutations and script required, so you can focus on balancing the core ability and itemizing gear.

 ## How to Install
 - Download [NodeJS](https://nodejs.org/en/) to run the project.
 Node 8.0.0 or higher is required.